Owlcan/DnD-Academy-Tools/README.md

    Once the file is downloaded (typically to your Downloads folder), double-click the EXE file to begin the installation process.
 If prompted for administrator approval, confirm to continue.

 3. **Follow the Setup Wizard**
-   The installer will guide you through the process:
+   The installer will guide you through the process.

 4. **Launch the Application**
    After installation, launch the app from the wizard, from the Start Menu or via the desktop shortcut (if you opted to create one).